MartaRivZ/MartaRiveraZurita/index.md

 # Marta Rivera, PhD

 *Juan de la Cierva* postdoctoral researcher in Psycholingusitics and Cognitive Neuroscience (ref: JDC2023-050438-I) at the [BASLA Research group](https://www.baslagroup.com)
-University of the Balearic Islands (UIB)
+ - 📍University of the Balearic Islands (UIB)

 This website is under construction🔅.
 Soon you will find here information about: